Ring-a-round the Rosie, a pocketful of posies. Grass burs are little evil posies. Spiritual warfare comes in all shapes, sizes, colors, and textures.

 Life is a Series of Transformations

 There will always be little evils in this world.
-It isn’t Eden.
-You can’t eliminate them completely.
-Adopt an offensive posture.
+It isn’t Eden and you can’t eliminate them completely.
+But you can adopt an offensive posture.
 See the posy, pluck it.
 Laugh at it.
 Consider each addition to your bouquet a mini-victory.

 Instead of shrinking from tiny terrors, make them recoil in fear.